Adaptive Plane Reformatting for 4D Flow MRI using Deep Reinforcement Learning: Methods

 \subsubsection{Terminal state}

-The goal of reinforcement learning is to maximize the expected return defined as $R_t=\sum_{k=0}^\infty \gamma^k r_{t+k}$, with $\gamma<1$.
-In this context, the agent maximizes $R_t$ (i.e., minimizes $C(t)$) with rewards approaching zero as they get closer to the target.
-This behavior may slow down the agent's convergence to the target plane location.
-To address this issue, we defined a “near optimal” state when the angle between $\vec{n}_t$ and $\vec{n}_T$ is less than 3$^\circ$ and the Euclidean distance between $P_t$ and $P_T$ is less than 2 mm.
-When these conditions are met, the agent receives an additional reward of 3 to accelerate convergence towards the ideal locations of the reformatted planes.
+The agent maximizes the expected return defined as $R_t=\sum_{k=0}^\infty \gamma^k r_{t+k}$, with $0<\gamma<1$.
+In this context, the agent maximizes $R_t$ with rewards approaching zero as it gets closer to the target.
+In the case of discrete-valued rewards, this behavior manifests as oscillations around the target.
+This behavior may slow the agent's convergence to the target plane location.
+To address this problem, we define a “near optimal” terminal state when the angle between $\vec{n}_t$ and $\vec{n}_T$ is less than 3$^\circ$ and the Euclidean distance between $P_t$ and $P_T$ is less than 2 mm.
+When these conditions are met, the agent receives an additional reward of 3.

 We also defined a terminal state when the current step exceeded $t_{\text{max}}$.
 In this case, no extra reward is given to the agent.
-Upon reaching a terminal state, an initial state is sampled from a new 4D flow MRI dataset, and a new episode begins.
+Upon reaching a terminal state, an initial state is sampled from a new 4D flow MRI dataset, beginning the next episode.